ta-dd/cmzf-redataprocessing/redataprocessing/README.md

   - Decoding of requested jsons into `pandas DataFrame`
   - Functions for download of both list with offers and list with detailed description of downloaded offers
   - Asynchronous requesting of description data
+  - Storage of dataframes with offers and their description into `SQLite` database

 ## Where to get it
 The source code is currently hosted on GitHub at: